 Life is incredibly tough for single parent Emma, who was 17 when Kayden was born.
-She is now supported by Rainbows, a place Kayden loves to go and can enjoy activities like any other 12-year-old child.
+She is now supported by Rainbows, a place Kayden loves to go and can enjoy activities.

 “Rainbows is such a wonderful place and everyone there has helped me and Kayden so much,” said Emma.
 “Rainbows cares for us both in so many different ways and we couldn’t imagine a world without Rainbows.

 “We had spent 27 weeks in hospital when we were introduced to Rainbows.
 We arrived by ambulance and it was such a relief to get out of the hospital and go somewhere else.
 At first it was really daunting as I had never heard of a hospice and I didn’t know what to expect.
 But it was the complete opposite.
 Kayden could join in with things I never thought he would ever be able to do.
 Rainbows was just wonderful.”